ajahne/blog/_posts/2018-3-14-const-let-var-best-practices.md

 Yep, that one has caught many a developer.

 **_So what if I am writing legacy JavaScript or am working in a mixed code base?_**
-If you have to use `var`, be sure to declare your variables at the top of your scope chain.
+If you must use `var`, be sure to declare your variables at the top of your scope chain.
 But really, it's time to pour one out for `var`.
 Start targeting modern browsers and/or incorporating [babel](https://babeljs.io) into your workflow :).

 ## Conclusion
 By following these best practices for using `const`, `let`, and `var`, we can easily signal to ourselves and others the intent of our variables within the code.